 If you don't speak any Chinese, it can be a hassle to get home by taxi.
 Try to find a booklet with the most important places in Beijing and their addresses in Chinese.
 They exist and they're amazing.
 Hotels usually have cards with their address on it in both English and Chinese.
 The name of the nearest metro station might also help.
 Next step is to learn to explain your address in Chinese.

 Learning Chinese is great fun and it will give you access to a whole new world.
 It does take a lot of effort and time, though.
 So focus on survival Chinese first.
-Inevitably, questions about food will come in handy.
-How to ask whether food is spicy?
-And the vegetarians among us will want to ask whether dishes have meat in it.
-If you're doing business with Chinese people, you will find yourself at a table full of baijiu at some point.
-How do you politely refuse to binge drink?
+Inevitably, vocab on food, taxis and directions will come in handy.

-On smoggy days an air purifier is the only answer to make your house a (somewhat) smog-free zone.
+On smoggy days an air purifier is the only way you can make your house a (somewhat) smog-free zone.
 There are various brands and types available for different rooms and budgets.
 Read our guide to the best purifiers to beat the pollution

 In general, tipping is not that common in China.
 Some fancier restaurants and hotel bars might include a service charge in the bill.

-Spitting in the street, burping after meals, offering and accepting money or business cards with two hands...the list of idiosyncratic Chinese etiquette is pretty endless.
+Offering and accepting money or business cards with two hands, not gifting clocks or knives, the list of idiosyncratic Chinese etiquette is pretty endless.
 Be prepared to follow the locals' lead.

 Chinese workers don't have many days off outside of the official holidays.
 So, public holidays go hand in hand with fully booked transport and massive crowds at tourist destinations.
 This is especially the case with Chinese New Year, which is apparently the largest annual human migration in the world.
 This can actually be a great time to visit Beijing, as you the city becomes unusually calm.
 Check out this year's main public holidays